Fact-checked by the CapitalLendingNews editorial team

 Practical steps to lock in the gain:

-2. Increase your 401(k) contribution percentage through your employer’s benefits portal — even by 1–2%
+- Increase your 401(k) contribution percentage through your employer’s benefits portal, even by 1–2%

-3. If paying down debt, set a recurring additional payment to your highest-interest balance
+- Set a recurring additional payment to your highest-interest balance if you are paying down debt

-4. Review subscriptions and recurring charges before allowing new ones — a raise is not permission to layer on new monthly costs
+- Review subscriptions and recurring charges before allowing new ones, a raise is not permission to layer on new monthly costs

 What to Watch Out For